 The Council recognises that we all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.

-The Council has identified the Community Safety Manager as the single point of contact for Council Officers to report any concerns or suspicions that may arise as they carry out their day to day activities.
-The Community Safety Manager also has a duty to report relevant matters to the Home Office
+The Council has identified the Safer Communities Manager as the single point of contact for Council Officers to report any concerns or suspicions that may arise as they carry out their day to day activities.
+The Safer Communities Manager also has a duty to report relevant matters to the Home Office

 To date we have not identified or been notified of any slavery or human trafficking activities in our supply chain or in any part of the business.
 If we did become aware of such issues we would act immediately.